Generic selectors

 21 Of The Coolest Freshwater Aquarium Fish

-Now that you know what to look for when choosing aquarium fish, it’s time to meet 21 awesome freshwater aquarium fish that you can choose from!
+Now that you know what to look for when choosing aquarium fish, here are 21 awesome freshwater aquarium fish to choose from.
+For each species, I cover the most important care requirements and what makes them genuinely special.

 1. Betta